Goose7888/open-battle-simulator/README.md

 This project intends do nothing more than a headless program that other projects can use as C++ library.

-Additionally, imitating the Pokemon Ruby and Saphhire mechanics is the main goal right now.
+Additionally, imitating the Pokemon Ruby and Sapphire mechanics is the main goal right now.

+# Features

+The end goal is for this program to act as a library for a separate program to link to.
+For now (for lack of experience) an interactive console program only is on the works.

+Feature Wishlist:

+- Team Builder
+    - A way to build, export, and import teams.
+- Battle Queue
+    - Battles can be queued up, then simulated quickly.
+- Gneration Picker
+    - Pokemon Battles from every generation can be used.

 # Build Instructions